 It would be literally impossible to list every current application of vacuum forming.
 Here is just a quick sample of some of the main areas where it is used.

 Vacuum forming is used extensively on the inside and outside of all kinds of vehicles.
 It can be used to produce parts that are light enough for aeroplanes and parts that are robust enough for agricultural vehicles, buses and HGVs.
-It can produce water-resistant components for boats.

-Vacuum forming plays a huge role in car and van manufacturing.
+Vacuum forming plays a huge role in car and vehicle manufacturing.
 All kinds of interior and exterior parts are made using vacuum forming.
 This helps to reduce costs for both the manufacturer and the purchaser without compromising on quality.

 Vacuum forming has all kinds of uses within industrial sectors.
 At one end of the scale, it can be used to produce strong, weather-resistant parts for heavy-duty machines.
 For example, it is widely used in agricultural machinery.
 At the other end of the scale, it can be used to produce small runs of special items such as custom parts or prototypes.